 - Savings Credit.

-The money you earn (your income) will be checked to see whether it is below a certain amount.
-Some of the money you earn will be ignored.
-They will usually ignore:
+The money you earn (your income) will be checked to see if it is below a certain amount.
+Some of the money you earn is not included.
+This is usually:

 - £5 a week for single people